MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

       [1] null
      ================================================================================

-* MicroUI can log several actions that can be viewed in SystemView, please refer to :ref:`microui_traces` for more information.
+* MicroUI can log several actions that can be viewed in SystemView.
+Please refer to :ref:`microui_traces` for more information.

   .. figure:: ../ApplicationDeveloperGuide/UI/MicroUI/images/microui_traces_systemview.png
      :alt: MicroUI Traces displayed in SystemView